 Heads Up!
 The most fundamental safety rule is to be constantly aware of what is going on around you.
 LOOK AROUND a minimum of once every ten strokes when in an un-coxed boat or if you are a coxswain.
 In the slough you should look around every 3 strokes.
 It is easy to get lulled by the rhythmic nature of rowing, but do not let your eyes rest inside the boat.
 Before you row, look in the card rack and check the class schedule to see what other rowers are out.
 Keep your eyes open for them when you are on the water.
 Also be aware that additional rowers may have headed out onto the lake since you left the boathouse.

 Most of Lake Sammamish is unrestricted rowing.
-However, there are a few areas that have fixed rowing traffic patterns (see Appendix A for a traffic pattern map):
+However, there are a few areas that have fixed rowing traffic patterns

-- Keep land to your starboard side at all times (except when docking)
+- Keep land to your starboard side at all times

 - Stay on the paddle at ALL times

 - Northbound traffic (heading back to the dock) has the right or way

 - Look behind you every three strokes in boats without a coxswain